 Of the 18 penguin species found around the world, 13 of them are experiencing population declines and are listed as Near Threatened, Vulnerable, or Endangered on the IUCN Red List.
 African Penguins are no exception.
 This species is considered Endangered and has experienced a precipitous drop in its population in a very short period of time.
+It is estimated that African Penguins will be functionally extinct in South Africa by 2035.

 The causes for the decline in African Penguin populations are multifaceted, but they are largely rooted in human actions.
 Overfishing and warming sea levels caused by climate change contribute to a loss of the fish on which penguins rely as a primary food source.
 Guano mining and human disturbance on penguin nesting grounds reduces their reproductive success.
 Short-term disasters like oil spills and disease outbreaks also pose a serious threat.